Neuropsychological Testing

 Preparing for the Evalation

-• Please take your regularly prescribed medications, as scheduled.
-However, please avoid optional medications that may cause drowsiness (e.g. pain killers, anti-anxiety, and/r allergy medications).
+- Please take your regularly prescribed medications, as scheduled.
+However, please avoid optional medications that may cause drowsiness (e.g. pain killers, anti-anxiety, and/or allergy medications).
 If you are prescribed a stimulant medication for ADHD, please discuss with your psychologist whether to take it on the evaluation day.

 Affiliated Professional: